Duncan-Britt/Duncan-Britt/README.md

 - 👋 Hi, I’m Duncan Britt

-- 👀 I’m interested in programming, music, urban planning, architecture, and investing, among other things.
-I love to build, I love to read, and I'm excited to solve problems.
+- 👀 I’m interested in programming, music, and investing, among other things.

 - 🌱 I’m currently learning about the DOM and Asynchronous programming with JavaScript as I work my way through the [Launch School](https://launchschool.com/) core curriculum.